xlcbingo1999/m3fs/README.md

 For research and function test purpose, using low-cost virtual machines with directory storage type are enough.
 For example:

-1. Public cloud virtual machines with ethernet nic.
+1. Public cloud virtual machines with ethernet nic and at least 16GB RAM.
 E.g. Google Cloud **N2** instance.
-1. Aliyun virtual machines with eRDMA nic.
+1. Aliyun virtual machines with eRDMA nic and at least 16GB RAM.
 E.g. Aliyun g8i instance.

 For performance testing, recommendation configuration are Aliyun eRDMA instances equipped with NVMe disks.
 E.g. i4 instances.